mshafat/allthrusmartphone.xyz/content/blog/reviews/cliqly_in_depth_review.md

 ---
 > **Update (17-08-23):** Today, I got a VSL of a scam internet marketing business of 2019-2022.
 Bobby Jones were the owner of the program.
 The VSL script of that program matches exactly with Cliqly's.
 I have downloaded it from [Bobby Jone's Vimeo account](https://vimeo.com/337378317?fbclid=IwAR2TdcEPj3BcVBii15aNvyMsgj8QYHiAS_XtxpzKv0x_Bor96-u0DEL6vsY) and uploaded it to [my Youtube](https://youtu.be/LMpxKp9dTgk).
 So that the proof remains on the internet even if Bobby removes the video from his account.

+> **Update (06-01-24):** It is 2024, and Cliqly is still scaming people.
+In last October 2023 Bobby started offering 60 days of coaching for $5400 to members.
+But people fail to ask question why things like this require even a coaching let alone high ticket? wasn't it as easy as sending pre-written email?
+Where's the catch?
+Hundreds of thousands of people are waiting for payments and support is not responsive at all to their queries.
+But you won't hear anything like that in Cliqly Official Facebook Group.
+Do you know why?
+Because it appears that the group automatically declines comments which include words "payment" and "support".
+I can easily guess Bobby's philosophy on payment and support from this single movement.
+What else you can expect?

 > **Final Verdict:** Cliqly is 200% scam.
 Stay away from it before it starts massive scamming.